olg6328/olg-voice-track/README.md

 # olg-voice-track

 ## what's this
 This is where I track my voice changes on T monthly via lossless .wav audio files!
+Recordings are taken in an acoustically conducive environment (i.e., the bathroom) using the Dolby One app, which admittedly has a somewhat aggressive de-essing algorithm.

 ## recordings (latest month first)